elysemontano/elyse-lecture-notes/apartment-app/decoupled/backend/auth-devise-jwt-intro.md

 JWT - JSON Web Tokens
 When a user logs into an application, this creates a user session.
 When this session is created in the backend, we will be packaging up information securely to hand over to our frontend.
 That being said, password will NOT be passed in this token, in fact the way Devise is setup, a password is encrypted so that we cannot even see what the password is in our database.
 This package is a token that we can store in our frontend telling our application that a user is logged in, authenticated and now is authorized for access certain pages.

-- A token that is handed from our backend to the frontend telling our application a user is logged in and authenticated
+- A token is handed from our backend to the frontend telling our application a user is logged in and authenticated

 Analogy: Devise is a bank that does the handling of transactions and money.
 JWT is like a debit card that our bank gives us so that we can carry it around with us and gives us access to our money.

+## Setup
+With that, we are going to follow a similar workflow to cat tinder, where we build the backend out, then the frontend and later connect the two.
+So let's start by creating our Rails API:

+`rails new apartment-app-backend -d postgresql -T`
+`cd apartment-app-backend`
+`rails db:create`
+`bundle add rspec-rails`
+`rails generate rspec:install`
+Add the remote from your GitHub classroom repository Create a default branch (main)
+Make an initial commit to the repository
+Ask your instructors for branch protection
+`rails server`

 ## Installing Devise